Medicare Payment Rule Advocacy Center

 - Send an email to lawmakers with just a few clicks

-- Setup a meeting with your lawmakers this month while Congress is in recess
+- Setup a meeting with lawmakers in their local offices

 - Call your lawmakers' staff on Capitol Hill about your concerns